-Dr. Koulen is a Professor of Ophthalmology and Basic Medical Science and the Felix and Carmen Sabates Missouri Endowed Chair in Vision Research at the UMKC School of Medicine.
+Dr. Koulen is a Professor of Ophthalmology and Biomedical Sciences and the Felix and Carmen Sabates Missouri Endowed Chair in Vision Research at the UMKC School of Medicine.
 He trained at the Max-Planck-Institute for Brain Research, Yale University and the Marine Biological Laboratory.
 His research focuses on basic research on and therapy development for chronic diseases of the eye and brain.
 He is an internationally recognized expert in biophysics, biochemistry and physiology of nerve cells and his research has been funded continually since 2002 by national and international foundations and agencies including the NIH’s National Eye Institute, National Institute on Aging, National Cancer Institute, National Center for Research Resources, National Institute of Diabetes and Digestive and Kidney Diseases, and the U.S. DOD among others.
-As principal or co-investigator for over $20 million in extramural grant funding for research studies, Dr. Koulen’s research program has fundamental relevance to basic science, translational research and therapy development as evidenced by over 100 peer-reviewed publications in scientific journals, and 6 book chapters.
-Dr. Koulen has over 20 years of experience in the fields of neuroscience and eye research, drug development, translational research, biological sciences, biostatistics, and routinely interprets complex data sets with distinct public health significance.
+As principal or co-investigator for over $20 million in extramural grant funding for research studies, Dr. Koulen’s research program has fundamental relevance to basic science, translational research and therapy development as evidenced by over 120 peer-reviewed publications in scientific journals, and 10 book chapters.
+Dr. Koulen has over 25 years of experience in the fields of neuroscience and eye research, drug development, translational research, biological sciences, biostatistics, and routinely interprets complex data sets with distinct public health significance.
 Dr. Koulen serves as reviewer for more than 50 professional scientific journals, serves on over 15 editorial boards and is editor in chief of two scientific journals.
 He is a review panel member for several national and international funding agencies including the National Science Foundation, the National Institutes of Health, the U.S. Department of Defense and other national and international government agencies and research foundations.
 The University of Missouri – Kansas City Board of Trustees recognized Dr. Koulen with the N.T.
-Veatch Award for Distinguished Research and Creativity in 2013.
+Veatch Award for Distinguished Research and Creativity.
 Through this Faculty Award, UMKC and the UMKC Trustees are recognizing the very best faculties, who have distinguished themselves through scholarship and creativity.

 Degeneration or acute damage of nerve cells in the retina is a major cause of visual loss and blindness in the United States and worldwide.
 As diseases such as glaucoma, macular degeneration and diabetic retinopathy affect significant and increasing portions of the U.S. population, including minorities affected by disparities in health care delivery, determining causes, mechanisms of action and subsequently potential treatment strategies will contribute to improving health care, health and performance requiring visual tasks.